Irena-F/Frenkel_Project_01/readme.md

 - **Code:** The project's source code and scripts are stored here.

-- **Reports:** All project reports and R Markdown files and reports can be found in this directory.
+- **Reports:** All project reports and R Markdown files can be found in this directory.

 - **DataProcessed:** Processed data files and datasets are stored here.